TheOmnimax/resume-details/docs/resume.md

 ## Work Experience

 **Dobility, Inc**&ensp;&ensp;&ensp;&ensp;Cambridge, MA
-Technical Support Associate&ensp;&ensp;&ensp;&ensp;June 2019 - Present
+Senior Technical Associate&ensp;&ensp;&ensp;&ensp;June 2019 - Present

 * Developed 17 of the 40 total field plug-ins using frontend web development, and contributed in some way to most of the others, to enhance the capabilities of our software.
 Created custom solutions for the niche needs of NGOs, furthering the company's social mission, and adding new user segments.
 * Developed and hosted 7 webinars and ~10 training sessions.
 Designed curriculum to introduce and educate users on key product features, increasing user acquisition and user retention.
 Led internal workshops for coworkers, guiding them on how to demonstrate our app to capture new users.